 H-1B Visa Certified Registered Nurse Practitioner Jobs

-Certified Registered Nurse Practitioners qualify for H-1B sponsorship as a specialty occupation requiring a graduate-level degree in a specific clinical field.
+Certified Registered Nurse Practitioners qualify for H-1B visa sponsorship as a specialty occupation requiring a graduate-level degree in a specific clinical field.
 Health systems, federally qualified health centers, and large multispecialty groups are the most active H-1B sponsors for CRNP roles, with cap-exempt hospital employers offering a direct path that bypasses the annual lottery.

-See All Certified Registered Nurse Practitioner JobsOverview
+Find H-1B Visa Certified Registered Nurse Practitioner JobsOverview

-Showing 5 of 18+ Certified Registered Nurse Practitioner jobs
+Showing 5 of 15+ Certified Registered Nurse Practitioner jobs

-See all Certified Registered Nurse Practitioner jobs
+See all Certified Registered Nurse Practitioner Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Certified Registered Nurse Practitioner roles.